 The White House released a statement on Thursday regarding the group’s meeting, with few details.

-According to a spokesperson for the American NSC, “the two sides shared perspectives on regional security issues of mutual interest and concern, including Iran, and expressed their common determination to confront the challenges and threats facing the region,” the statement said.
+“During the discussion, the two sides shared perspectives on regional security issues of mutual interest and concern, including Iran, and expressed their common determination to confront the challenges and threats facing the region,” the statement said.
 Sullivan and Ben-Shabbat had previously spoken on the phone twice since the start of the new US administration.

-US envoy on Iran Robert Malley told the Axios news site ahead of the meeting that neither Washington nor Jerusalem wishes to see a return to the very public discord that existed between the countries’ leaderships during the run-up to the signing of the 2015 nuclear accord with Iran.
+US envoy on Iran Robert Malley told the Axios news site Wednesday that neither Washington nor Jerusalem wishes to see a return to the very public discord that existed between the countries’ leaderships during the run-up to the signing of the 2015 nuclear accord.

 “We don’t always agree, but the talks are extremely open and positive.
 While we may have different interpretations and views as to what happened in 2015–2016, neither of us wishes to repeat it,” Malley said.